-The demand for capacity in the short-term has been affected by the budget challenges many of our government partners currently face.
-At the same time, these challenges impede our customers' ability to construct new prison beds of their own or update older facilities, which we believe could result in further need for private sector capacity solutions in the long-term.

-We intend to continue to pursue build-to-suit opportunities like our 2,552-bed Trousdale Turner Correctional Center recently constructed in Trousdale County, Tennessee, and alternative solutions like the 2,400-bed South Texas Family Residential Center whereby we identified a site and lessor to provide residential housing and administrative buildings for ICE.
-We also expect to continue to pursue investment opportunities and are in various stages of due diligence to complete additional transactions like the acquisitions of five residential reentry facilities in Pennsylvania and California over the past two years, and business combination transactions like the acquisitions of Avalon Correctional Services, Inc., or Avalon, in the fourth quarter of 2015 and Correctional Management, Inc., or CMI, in the second quarter of 2016.
-The transactions that have not yet closed are subject to various customary closing conditions, and we can provide no assurance that any such transactions will ultimately be completed.
-We are also pursuing investment opportunities in other real estate assets used to provide mission critical governmental services primarily in the criminal justice sector.
-In the long-term, however, we would like to see meaningful utilization of our available capacity and better visibility from our customers before we add any additional prison capacity on a speculative basis.
+The demand for prison capacity in the short-term has been affected by the budget challenges many of our government partners currently face.
+At the same time, these challenges impede our customers' ability to construct new prison beds of their own or update older facilities, which we believe could result in further need for private sector prison capacity solutions in the long-term.
+Over the long-term, we would like to see meaningful utilization of our available capacity and better visibility from our customers before we develop new prison capacity on a speculative basis.
+We will, however, respond to customer demand and may develop or expand correctional and detention facilities when we believe potential long-term returns justify the capital deployment.
+We expect to continue to pursue investment opportunities in residential reentry centers and are in various stages of due diligence to complete additional acquisitions.
+The transactions that have not yet closed will also be subject to various customary closing conditions, and we can provide no assurance that any such transactions will ultimately be completed.
+We are also pursuing investment opportunities in other real estate assets with a bias toward those used to provide mission-critical governmental services, as well as other businesses that expand the range of solutions we provide to government partners which will further diversify our cash flows.

 We also remain steadfast in our efforts to contain costs.
-Approximately 59% of our operating expenses consist of salaries and benefits.
+Approximately 60% of our operating expenses consist of salaries and benefits.
 The turnover rate for correctional officers for our company, and for the corrections industry in general, remains high.
 We are making investments in systems and processes intended to help manage our workforce more efficiently and effectively, especially with respect to overtime and costs of turnover.
-We are also focused on workers' compensation and medical benefits costs for our employees due to continued rising healthcare costs throughout the country and the uncertainty of the impact of the Patient Protection and Affordable Care Act, and any changes thereto, on future healthcare costs.
+We are also focused on workers' compensation and medical benefits costs for our employees due to continued rising healthcare costs throughout the country.
 Reducing these staffing costs requires a long-term strategy to control such costs, and we continue to dedicate resources to enhance our benefits, provide specialized training and career development opportunities to our staff and attract and retain quality personnel.
-Through ongoing company-wide initiatives, we continue to focus on efforts to contain costs and improve operating efficiencies, ensuring continuous delivery of quality services over the long-term.
+Through ongoing company-wide initiatives, we continue to focus on efforts to contain costs and improve operating efficiencies.

-Through the combination of our initiatives to (i) increase our revenues by taking advantage of our available beds, (ii) deliver new bed capacity through new facility construction and expansion opportunities, (iii) invest in real estate-only solutions, (iv) acquire community corrections facilities, and (v) contain our operating expenses, we believe we will be able to maintain our competitive advantage and continue to improve the quality services we provide to our customers at an economical price, thereby producing value to our stockholders.
+Through the combination of our initiatives to (i) increase our revenues by increasing the utilization of our available beds, (ii) deliver new bed capacity through new facility construction and expansion opportunities, (iii) invest in real estate-only solutions, (iv) acquire community corrections facilities, and (v) contain our operating expenses, we believe we will be able to maintain our competitive advantage and continue to diversify the range of services we provide to our customers at an attractive price, thereby producing value for our stockholders.